abstractmachines/abstractmachines.github.io/_posts/2018-2-23-information-hiding-weakmaps-weaksets.md

 The (somewhat obscure) case for using Symbols for privacy/information hiding [has been made on occasion](https://medium.com/@davidrhyswhite/private-members-in-es6-db1ccd6128a5), but [as Rauschmeyer posits](http://2ality.com/2016/01/private-data-classes.html), it's not the safest method because properties and Symbols are still enumerable using `Reflect.ownKeys`.

 ## Conclusion
 Use common sense (i.e. constructors) most of the time for encapsulation of private member variables and data in JS.

-When required, use WeakMaps and Weaksets.
+When required, use WeakMaps and WeakSets.

 See you next time,
 Amanda